cambridge-ceu/GitHub-matters/docs/Notes.md

 ## GitHub recovery

-We resort to GitKraken to identify the date when the commit was made as with the associate hash from `git log`.
+We resort to GitKraken to identify the date when the commit was made as with the associate hash from `git log` -- our example is based on repository jinghuazhao/R.

 We now create a new branch, cherry-pick and commit to the branch.

 ```bash
 git checkout -b recover